-- 1. Receive 60% of each claim type (professional, institutional and dental) based on volume of actual claims excluding claims processed by Pharmacy Benefit Managers (PBMs) electronically. - 2.
-Produce and distribute 60% of remittances electronically. - 3.
-Provide 60% of claims payments via EFT.
+- 1. Receive 85% of total claims (e.g. professional, institutional and dental), with a minimum 60% requirement by form type, based on volume of actual claims excluding claims processed by Pharmacy Benefit Managers (PBMs) electronically. - 2.
+Produce and distribute 75% of remittances electronically. - 3.
+Provide 85% of claims payments via EFT.

 System Changes and Upgrades: The costs of software changes are included in administrative costs paid to the Contractor.
 There is no separate payment for software changes.
-A PMMIS systems contact will be assigned after contract award.
+A PMMIS systems contact will be assigned after Contract award.
 AHCCCS will work with the Contractor as they evaluate Electronic Data Interchange options.

 The Contractor will ensure that changing or making major upgrades to the information systems affecting claims processing, payment or any other major business component, will be accompanied by a plan which includes a timeline, milestones, and outlines adequate testing to be completed before implementation.
-The Contractor shall notify and provide the system change plan to AHCCCS for review and comment as specified in Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall notify and provide the system change plan to AHCCCS for review and comment as specified in Section F, Attachment F3, Contractor Chart of Deliverables.